Delta One vs First Class: Which Option Gives You More Value?

 Delta frequently offers paid upgrades to ticketed passengers, and you can pay in dollars or in SkyMiles.
 The pricing is dynamic, however, and there’s truly no standard.
 In some cases, you might pay $300 for an upgrade into either First Class or Delta One.
 In others, you may pay $3,000.

-How many miles to upgrade to Delta first or Delta One?
+Can I use SkyMiles to upgrade a cash ticket to Delta first or Delta One?

 Delta’s award upgrades follow dynamic pricing models, so they can range from tens of thousands to hundreds of thousands of miles for both First Class and Delta One.